tylerdiaz/Heisenberg/README.md

   3. <i>On the blockchain, transaction verification is instant.</i>  In addition, pharmacists recieve the assurance of cryptographic transaction finality reached in under 4 blocks (or ~8 minutes)

 ## Quantifing the Value of Our Solution

-Moral hazard is the risk that a party to a transaction has not entered into the contract in good faith, has provided misleading information about its assets, liabilities or credit capacity, or has an incentive to take unusual risks in a desperate attempt to earn a profit before the contract settles.
+In June 2015 Medicare Strike Force led charges against 243 doctors, nurses, licensed medical professionals, health care company owners and others for allegedly submitting a total of <b>$712 million</b> in fraudulent billings, which was the result of a nationwide sweep — the largest health care fraud takedown in history.
+More than 40 of the defendants were charged with fraud related to the prescription drug benefit program Medicare Part D. This a classic example of asymetric risk resulting from <b>moral hazard</b>.

 In economics, moral hazard occurs when one person takes more risks because someone else bears the cost of those risks.

-Anylsis have shown correlations to prove that as the opioid epidemic continues to rise, medicare fraudulant billings reach new heights.
-In 2013, the cost of medical care and substance abuse treatment for opioid addiction and overdose was estimated $78.5 billion according to the journal Medical Care.
-The 21st Century Cures Act passed in 2016 allocated $1 billion over two years in opioid crisis grants to states.
-June 2015 Medicare Strike Force led charges against 243 doctors, nurses, licensed medical professionals, health care company owners and others for allegedly submitting a total of $712 million in fraudulent billings, which was the result of a nationwide sweep — the largest health care fraud takedown in history.
-More than 40 of the defendants were charged with fraud related to the prescription drug benefit program Medicare Part D.

-The transparency this virtual ledger provides on drug prescription tracking creates clear accountablility on all involved parties which in return will substancially decrease the discrepancies involved with prescription recording and billing.
+By eliminating moral hazard, or the risk that a party has not entered into the contract in good faith our smart-contract has the potential to eliminate the aforementioned costs associated with fraudulent billing, as well as eliminate explicit costs associated with legal proceedings, supply loss, etc.

 ## Conclusion